-- · Create a BACB account. - Set up the profile yourself and do not share your account information with anyone else, including your employer. - Read and make sure that you understand the fieldwork requirements outlined in this supplemental guide. - Start your qualifying coursework. - · Locate an appropriate supervisor. - Confirm that your supervisor is qualified to supervise using the Certificant Registry and the Supervisor Requirements section.

-- Develop a system for storing fieldwork-related documents. - · Create your own documentation system to capture information showing that you met the requirements. - Avoid storing fieldwork documents (e.g., M-FVFs, F-FVFs) on a computer where access could be limited (e.g., a work computer). - Plan your fieldwork. - Remember that fieldwork must be completed within a five-year period. - Determine when you expect to submit a BCaBA Certification Application.
+- Create a BACB account. - Set up the profile yourself and do not share your account information with anyone else, including your employer. - Read and make sure that you understand the fieldwork requirements outlined in this supplemental guide. - Start your qualifying coursework. - Locate an appropriate supervisor. - Confirm that your supervisor is qualified to supervise using the Certificant Registry and the Supervisor Requirements section. - Complete a supervision contract with your supervisor (the BACB provides a sample supervision contract that you can use as a comparison to make sure all of the relevant content is included). - Develop a system for storing fieldwork-related documents. - Create your own documentation system to capture information showing that you met the requirements. - Avoid storing fieldwork documents (e.g., M-FVFs, F-FVFs) on a computer where access could be limited (e.g., a work computer). - Plan your fieldwork. - Remember that fieldwork must be completed within a five-year period. - Determine when you expect to submit a BCaBA Certification Application.